wpswings/pdf-generator-for-wp/README.txt

 = How to place the PDF button appropriately for my uploaded document? = Go to WP Swings--> PDF Generator for WordPress--> PDF Upload.
 Click on the Upload Doc button to upload your PDF file.
 Click on the Save Settings button.
 The shortcode will be generated.
 Use this shortcode to place your PDF icon appropriately for your users.

-= Can I rename the meta fields for posts, pages and products? = You can rename the meta fields and taxonomies in the premium version of the PDF Generator plugin.
+= Can I rename the meta fields for posts, pages, and products? = You can rename the meta fields and taxonomies in the premium version of the PDF Generator plugin.

 = My Question Is Not Listed? =